 If it doesn’t trip the electrics on spin, but it does on wash then suspect the heater. (removing the heater from washing machine).
 If it only trips out on spin though, it could be a bare wire in the wiring somewhere that's touching something metal when the drum is bouncing around.
 This can often be intermittent and only tripping with large loads when the drum bounces around much more.

 The first thing to check is always for any snagged wires, worn wires where the plastic insulation has worn off and is touching something metal (sometimes only when the tub swings about on spin with a load in) or a wire which has come away from its connector.

 Normally I would test the insulation of the washing machine down the plug, if low insulation is detected I either unplug parts until it clears, or unplug and test parts directly according to the main suspect list above.

-If washer has tripped the RCD or fused the plug but now won’t work properly..
+If washer has tripped the RCD or fused the plug and now won’t work properly

 Most people will naturally try the washer again by either resetting the electrics or replacing a blown fuse.
 Occasionally the washer might work ok and appear to have suffered no ill effects.
 If so, keep an eye on it.
 If it does it again try to observe when it does it as described above to get clues of possible suspects.